ExylumTechnical/java-code/GUI/README.md

 # GUI Testing
-This is a basic .java file that has examples of how to create java code.
+This is a basic .java file that has examples of how to create a java GUI.